Level 4: Long-Form

 Amy performs in Austentatious, one of the UK’s most successful ever improv shows with sold out performances on the West End, Edinburgh Fringe and national tour.
 She also performs in and directs Bumper Blyton, with sold out shows on The Edinburgh Fringe.
 She has also performed with the Olivier award winning Showstoppers The Improvised Musical, Abandoman, The Oxford Imps and more.

-Katy performs in award winning improv troupe The Maydays, sci-fi troupe Project2, and produces Geekeasy the comedy night for nerds.
+Katy performs in award winning improv troupe The Maydays and sci-fi troupe Project2.
 She has trained at iO Chicago, The Annoyance, UCB and Second City Chicago.
 She has toured with Fluxx and Baby Wants Candy, performed multiple solo shows at The Edinburgh Fringe and appeared in The London and Liverpool Improvathons.
 She is the author of improv book The Improviser’s Way.

 We’ll be covering various long-form show formats over the course and adapt to suit the group.
 Please note this course focuses on free-flowing formats rather than linear narrative formats, we also do a different narrative course which is more about ongoing linear stories.